LovkachDev/LovkachDev/README.md

 ## Full Stack Developer

 *Hello!
-My name is Fedor and I'm junior fullstack developer.*
+My name is Fedor and I'm fullstack developer.*

 ## Languagues and Tools